mveillon/lisser/README.md

 # Files

-The only files that the user will interact with are `config_overwrite.yml` and all the files in the `data` directory.
-The `data` directory will have the following structure.
+The only files that the user will interact with are `base_config.yml / config_overwrite.yml` and all the files in the `src/ui/static/data` directory.
+The directory is nested so much to allow the UI to find the data, but it will just be referred to as `data/`.
+The `data/` directory will have the following structure.

 ```bash
 ├── data